Disengagement Theory

 The main premise of disengagement theory is that it is natural and acceptable for older people to withdraw from society and personal relationships as they age.
 The theory suggests that disengagement may even be preferable, because of a mutual recognition of the individual and society that the elder will soon pass and society (and family) must be prepared to function in their absence.

 Disengagement theory does not suggest that disengagement is a negative process.
 They hypothesize that disengagement with age creates happiness, although the process of disengagement may be stressful.
-In light of todays, longer life expectancies, and extensive second half of our lives lived after retirement, disengagement takes on a negative flavor.
+In light of today’s longer life expectancies, and extensive second half of our lives lived after retirement, disengagement takes on a negative flavor.
 Yet, the original authors didn’t intend to present disengagement as a negative inevitable process.
-The underlying idea was “if one engages in the expected mutual withdrawal of individual from society and society from the individual, he should be happy” (Martin, 1973).
+The underlying idea was “If one engages in the expected mutual withdrawal of individual from society and society from the individual, he should be happy” (Martin, 1973).

+Disengagement theory is one of three prominent psychosocial theories of aging that emerged from social genetologists of the time.
+The other two theories are the activity theory and the continuity theory.
 Disengagement theory has largely been dismissed.
 The theory was formulated from simple observations, disregarding the complexity of causes leading to old age disengagement.
 Another factor leading to a general disfavor of the theory is the obvious inclusion of cultural biases prominent in the early 1960’s.

 However, even disproven or dismissed theories provide valuable fodder for wisdom.
 Disengagement theory unearths some important questions and common characteristics of aging.
 Why do people disengage as they age and how does disengagement impact mental and physical wellness?

-What is Disengagement?
+โ€‹What is Disengagement?

-Donald L. Spence defines disengagement as “an inevitable process in which many the relationships between a person and other members of society are severed, and those remaining are altered in quality” (1975, p.193).
+โ€‹Donald L. Spence defines disengagement as: “An inevitable process in which many the relationships between a person and other members of society are severed, and those remaining are altered in quality” (Spence, 1975, p.193).

 Nine Postulates of the Process of Disengagement